One Credit Union Axes All Fees: Bold Strategy or Big Mistake?

 How Amplify Succeeds Without Fees

-Garrison says that the $2 million loss Amplify expects will be offset in two ways, interchange income and improved net interest margin.
+Garrison says that the $2 million loss Amplify expects will be offset in two ways: interchange income and improved net interest margin, or NIM.
 Amplify arrived at that conclusion through intense mathematical modelling, which examined members’ checking and saving account behavior in detail over the course of nine months.
 That modeling revealed consumer behaviors with significant financial potential.

 Consider interchange fees.
-“Interestingly enough, relatively low-balance checking accounts have a much higher rate of debit card interchange income because those members tend to swipe their cards on a very frequent basis,” said Garrison.
+“Interestingly enough, relatively low-balance checking accounts have a much higher rate of debit card interchange income because those members tend to swipe their cards on a very frequent basis,” Garrison says.
 That income adds up quickly.
 In 2022, Amplify Credit Union’s monthly gross interchange was at an average of $13.63 per active card.

 Life Without Noninterest Income: